zerojuhao/record/README.md

-# Record for the modification of force on the drone
+# Modification of force on the drone

 ## test 1
 ```